cjoakim/azure-cosmosdb-synapse-link/Presentation/presentation.md

 ### Synapse Link data movement and transformation

 - Synapse Link performs **both copy AND data transformation (to columnar format)** operations
-- A **columnar datastore** is more suitable for analytical processing
+- A **columnar datastore**, similar to Apache Parquet, is more suitable for analytical processing
-- The **inserts, updates, and deletes** to your CosmosDB operational data are automatically synced to analytical store
+- The **inserts, updates, and deletes** to your CosmosDB operational data are automatically synced to the analytical store

 <p align="center">
   <img src="img/transactional-analytical-data-stores.png" width="100%">